 Can you love an Italian flower name for its meaning more than its English counterpart?
 Sunflower in Italian becomes ‘Girasole’ its meaning twist or turn dizzily rotating toward the sun in Italian, giving you the immediate understanding of what must be the most universally loved flowers and crops of hot yellow.

-We snapped this and ‘March of the Sunflowers’ below near La Grande Quercia B&B, part of the rolling hills that span from Teramo’s across to the coast.
+We snapped this and ‘March of the Sunflowers’ below in the rolling hills that span from the city of Teramo across to the coast.
 They seem to grow particularly well in the eroded field/furrows in the area that by the time you get to Atri are known as calanchi.